 San Miguel De Allende Guanajuato, Mexico Travel Guide

-The Parroquia de San Miguel Arcángel, an iconic neo-Gothic parish church, dominates the Jardín Principal.
+The Parroquia de San Miguel Arcángel, an iconic neo-Gothic parish church, is the most prominent part of the Jardín Principal.
 Its pink sandstone façade is San Miguel's most recognized symbol.
 Locals and tourists gather here under the shade of perfectly manicured laurel trees.
 Cafes, shops, and historical buildings surround it, creating a lively atmosphere throughout the day and evening.

 El Mirador, a panoramic viewpoint, creates the most famous postcard views of A Colonial gem In the highlands.
 From here, a full perspective of the city's multicolored residences cascading down the hillsides unfolds, with the Parroquia rising prominently in the distance.
 It is especially popular at sunset.